by Dr. Lori Verderame

 Antiques and collectibles price guides are very similar to those real estate tabloids.
 Often, these guides are sponsored or authored by antique dealers or other people who have financial interest in raising the market price of a Eastlake side chair, mantle clock or Hummel figurine.
 Real estate firms often sponsor the real estate tabloids, too.
 Also, many factors such as condition, age, provenance, and authenticity must be considered for each item and individuality it is important to assessing value.

 Many collectible and antique price guides do not provide this type of current market information which impacts the item’s value.
 Even if two houses, each with 4 bedrooms and 2 bathrooms, appear to be the same in that supermarket flyer, their neighborhoods, condition, or other traits could be quite different.
 And, most likely, they will sell at very different prices.
 Price guides are only guides and if an item has not sold for a certain price, then it is not a comparable item.

-are based on actual sales of similar items in similar condition.
+My online, verbal, and written appraisals are based on actual sales of similar items in similar condition.
 When I prepare a written appraisal, I include these actual sales records in the report which is required to meet the standards for such an appraisal.